 The 30 mins bus journey was an experience in itself, driving on the highway with stunning sea views and admiring the gorgeous apartment blocks and luxury villas on the way.

-Most hotels at this point were still not open (this is post two months full on lockdown) so we found an airbnb close to the coastline and walking distance everywhere.
+Most hotels at this point were still not open (this is post two months full-on lockdown) so we found an Airbnb close to the coastline and within walking distance everywhere.

 As we walked out, we hit the promenade with very strange statues which I soon found out were made by a local fella called Salvador Dali, just casually hanging out in the middle of the promenade.

 Rest of our crew was more impressed by the water features while I was taking in the gorgeous trees and flowers blooming all around.

 The park by the main road is a like a little green oasis in the middle of the city, complete with giant fountain that lights up at night and – of course – benches covered in Spanish tiles with local motives.

 We headed straight to the old town and without any research on restaurants, stopped by at the first one that was actually open.